Should I Be a Certified Estimator?

-Certified estimators, also known as certified cost estimators, generally work in the construction industry, though others work in manufacturing or other sectors.
-Common job tasks include reviewing bids, comparing vendor pricing, reading blueprints and communicating with other professionals, such as subcontractors.
+Certified estimators, also known as certified cost estimators, generally work in the construction industry, though others work in manufacturing and other sectors.
+Common job tasks include reviewing bids, comparing vendor pricing, reading blueprints, and communicating with other professionals, such as subcontractors.
 Frequent travel may be necessary, and estimators must be accurate and timely to prevent loss of funds related to jobs.

 |Degree Level||Bachelor's degree|

 |Degree Field||Building science, construction management, or other business-related or industry-related field|

 |Certification||Certification is voluntary and offered by several organizations|